Video-MTR: Reinforced Multi-Turn Reasoning for Long Video Understanding: Method

+Building upon the formulated reward structure, Video-MTR employs a pure reinforcement learning paradigm to optimize the policy.
+In this section, we describe how we adapt the standard policy gradient methods to the specific challenges of multi-turn video reasoning.

+The standard RL objective function of the trajectory is defined as:$\max_{\pi_{\theta}} \; \mathbb{E}_{\tau \sim \pi_{\theta}}\bigl[ R(\tau) \bigr]$.
 We train the policy with Proximal Policy Optimization (PPO) and extend its default formulation to accommodate multi-turn reasoning.
-The multi-turn interactions trajectory would be treated as an entire token sequence $s=(s_0,s_1,...,s_T)$.
-Instead of relying solely on sparse final-step feedback, the bi-level rewards are applied at every turn boundary and then propagated across all tokens $s_t$, enabling effective end-to-end learning.
+The multi-turn interactions trajectory is treated as an entire token sequence $\mathbf{z}=(z_0, z_1, \ldots, z_T)$.
+Instead of relying solely on sparse final-step feedback, the bi-level rewards are applied at every turn boundary and then propagated across all tokens $z_t$, enabling effective end-to-end learning.
 Specifically, two discount factors jointly shape the rewards during the calculation of token-level advantages $A_t^{GAE}$ :

 \begin{itemize}